JohnKerf/quantum-variational-methods-for-susy-qm/README.md

 ## Installation

-The project is packaged via pyproject.toml and can be installed using the below code.
+The project is packaged via pyproject.toml and can be installed using the following commands.

 ```python
 git clone https://github.com/JohnKerf/quantum-variational-methods-for-susy-qm.git